-Integral or integrated bat boxes can be built into the walls or masonry of houses and other buildings.
+Integral or integrated bat boxes can be built into the walls or masonry of houses and other buildings..
 The boxes can be embedded such that they do not impair the air-tightness of the building.

-Many designs are available including some that have bespoke coverings that can match the building façade and / or highlight the boxes presence (see boxes left and below from Habibat).
+Many designs are available including some that have bespoke coverings that can match the building façade and / or highlight the boxes presence.
 The same principles for size, location and access apply.